Gigi Meroni: Club career

-Meroni, of Gypsy heritage, began playing football in a small courtyard of 60 square metres, and then moved to the field of the Oratorio di San Bartolomeo in Como.
+Meroni, of Romani heritage, began playing football in a small courtyard of 60 square metres, and then moved to the field of the Oratorio di San Bartolomeo in Como.
 From the age of two he had lost his father.
 His mother Rosa, a professional weaver, had financial difficulties raising three children: Celestino, Luigi (called Luigino, then Gigi) and Maria.
 His first job was as a designer of silk neckties, he also devoted himself to painting.

 His football career began in the Como youth sector, where he also made his debut for the first team, albeit in the second division.
 He was then sold to Genoa.
 In the shadow of the Lanterna, Meroni had moments of great notoriety.
 On the last match of the season, Meroni refused to undergo examinations for doping control, saying that he had forgotten the test in a hotel.
 Three other players tested positive for amphetamines and Meroni was suspended for the first five games of Serie A in 1963.

 In 1964, despite the discontent of the Genoa fans, Meroni was sold to Torino, a team coached by Nereo Rocco and on the rise after the decline following the tragedy of Superga.
 The transfer fee was 300 million lira, a record at the time for a player of only 21 years of age.

 He was nicknamed la farfalla granata the "maroon butterfly", with reference to his style of play and anticonformist outfits (he was notorious for his cohabitation as husband and wife with a young divorcee, Cristiana Uderstadt), and the "beatnik del gol" (the beatnik of goal) for his artistic interests and hippie lifestyle.

 Along with striker Nestor Combin, he formed a successful attacking partnership, preceding the glorious attacking partnership of Paolo Pulici and Francesco Graziani (i gemelli del gol, the goal twins) at Torino years later.

 Rumors of his move to cross-city rivals Juventus, for an offer of 750 million lire, triggered a sort of "crisis" and then popular Torino president Orfeo Pianelli, under the pressure of the fans, declined.

 In 1967 at San Siro, after one of his famous dribbles, he lobbed the ball from the edge of box into the top corner of the goal, interrupting the unbeaten home run of the Grande Inter of Helenio Herrera, forcing Inter Milan to be defeated after three years of positive results.